-> JCU Online’s data scientist graduate programs will be your start in this exciting profession.
+JCU Online’s data scientist graduate programs will be your start in this exciting profession.
 You will also have the flexibility to choose the qualification that suits your goals, with the opportunity to work your way up to a Master of Data Science by completing shorter programs first.
-Start small with a graduate certificate, specialise with a Graduate Diploma of Data Science (Internet of Things) or even extend your studies with a Master of Data Science (Professional).
+Start small with a graduate certificate or specialise with a Graduate Diploma of Data Science (Internet of Things).

 Designed with help from industry leaders, you’ll graduate from the Master of Data Science with: